 The best time to permanently block these openings is in the late fall (mid-October), once the bats have left to hibernate in caves or underground mines, or in early spring before the bats return.
 If it is impossible to do the work during one of these two periods, we recommend you wait until at least mid-August to partially block the openings, because before that, the young bats will not necessarily have left the nest and will die inside the walls, causing additional odor and insect problems.

 To partially block the openings, attach polypropylene netting on three sides, leaving the bottom edge free so the animals can climb out from under the net in the evening.
 At dawn, however, they will not be able to get back in.
 The netting can thus be applied during the day when the bats are resting.

-Placing spotlights in the attic will have the same effect as repellent paste, i.e., the bats will just relocate to another area.
+Even if you place spotlights in the attic, the bats will just relocate to another area.
 Installing fans to create air circulation, which these mammals abhor, can also have a repellent effect.
 In some cases, putting fans in the building from April to May will discourage bats from roosting in the building.
 Poisoned bait (rat poison) is useless because bats are insectivores.
 Moreover, they capture their prey on the wing, so even if you could poison insects, they would no longer be attractive to the bats once they were dead.
 Some claim that ultrasound works to repel and disperse bats, but so far, no ultrasound device has truly proven its effectiveness.

 Once the bats have been expelled, it is very important to clean the soiled surfaces well and remove all trace of the bats from inside the building.
 Odors left by a former colony of bats may attract a new one.
 You must also clean up any excrement.
 It is recommended that you wear a mask and appropriate clothing for this type of work.
 You may choose to call on specialists to do the job.